-Are Skill-Based or Pure-Skill Real Money Games Legal in the United States?
+Are Skill-Based Real-Money Games Legal in the United States?

-Designing, distributing, and marketing real-money skill gaming apps is obviously a lucrative business model.
+Designing, distributing, and marketing real-money skill gaming apps continues to be a lucrative business model.
 But what are the legal and regulatory hurdles to distributing and marketing your product in the United States?
-There are many, and given that each of the 50 states has its own set of laws related to gaming and gambling, hiring experienced counsel is a must.
+There are many nuances, and given that each of the 50 states has its own set of laws related to gaming and gambling, hiring experienced counsel is a must.

 IMPORTANT – Real-money games of skill are still illegal in some U.S. states, even though they are not games of chance (such as traditional gambling like blackjack, roulette, or slots).
 A lot depends on the particulars of your app or game, but it is a mistake to assume that all skill games are automatically legal.